Kong/insomnia-docs/docs/insomnia/faq.md

 ### Why do I have multiple charges on my plan?

 If you notice multiple charges for your Insomnia plan, it's because some banks may display charge attempts as multiple entries when the currency differs.
 Our payment provider, Stripe, will only attempt to charge your designated payment method once.
+If you have additional questions, reach us through our [support page](https://insomnia.rest/support).

 ## Technical Questions
 <hr>